Deltares/xugrid/docs/api.rst

 Gridding
 --------

-Gridding is the process of converting 1D networks (UGRID1D) to 2D grids, either structured or unstructured (UGRID2D).
+Gridding is the process of converting network of line elements (UGRID1D) to 2D grids, either structured or unstructured (UGRID2D).

 .. autosummary::
       :toctree: api/